Optimal Tasking and Scheduling of Satellite Constellations for Space Situational Awareness

 Abstract:

-In the present work, we synthesize our earlier contributions, applying models of optical physics and comparable tasking and scheduling algorithms to space-based tracking of RSOs that are larger than 10 cm in characteristic length.
-We focus on a case study involving taskable constellations of purpose-built, agile satellites, like Canada’s Sapphire spacecraft [2,9], with specialized, body-pointed optical sensors dedicated to the SSA mission.
-We introduce a modified sequential assignment problem (SAP) formulation for optimally tasking and scheduling these spacecraft to maximize the number of RSOs that can be tracked in a given time horizon.
-We demonstrate the capability of this formulation in operational-scale simulations featuring up to 20,000 RSOs, derived from real two-line element (TLE) sets, with up to 99.6% of targets successfully tracked by a constellation of 24 SB-SSA spacecraft over 24 hours.
-In smaller-scale simulations, we find that the dynamic spatial distribution of space-based systems enables a constellation of 6 such spacecraft to track 10% more LEO targets over a single orbital period than a network of 4 ground-based radar sensors over three orbital periods.
+The population of objects in low Earth orbit (LEO) has dramatically increased over the last 15 years and is expected to continue to grow in the years to come.
+The U.S. Space Surveillance Network (SSN) must monitor and track these resident space objects (RSOs) to prevent in-space collisions, but their rising numbers place additional stress on the limited suite of ground-based radars and telescopes used for space situational awareness (SSA).
+Proposed solutions include increasing the number and distribution of SSA sensors and improving the algorithms used to allocate those sensors to track RSOs of interest.
+In this paper, we propose an integer programming formulation for optimally tasking and scheduling a constellation of purpose-built, agile spacecraft with specialized, body-pointed optical sensors dedicated to the LEO catalog maintenance mission.
+We demonstrate the capability of this strategy in operational-scale simulations featuring up to 20,000 RSOs, derived from real two-line element (TLE) sets, with up to 99.6% of targets successfully tracked by a constellation of 24 such SSA spacecraft over 24 hours.
+In smaller-scale simulations, we find that the dynamic spatial distribution of space-based systems enables a constellation of 6 such spacecraft to track 10% more LEO targets over a single orbital period than a network of 4 ground-based radar sensors tracking the same set of RSOs over three orbital periods.
 We likewise find that a constellation of 12 such spacecraft can track several times as many LEO RSOs as a network of 12 ground-based optical sensors, which can be impacted by illumination, weather, and cloud cover.
-These results motivate investments in additional space-based assets for catalog maintenance, along with the tasking and scheduling algorithms needed to efficiently use them.
+These results motivate investments in additional space-based assets for catalog maintenance, along with the tasking and scheduling algorithms needed to efficiently utilize them.

 Date of Conference: September 16-19, 2025